Getting Started

 values

 Attribute name and values are case insensitive.
-This means ROLE
+This means ROLE is equal to role.

 You can also create values at the same time when creating the definition.
 This is useful when you know the values you want to use. (e.g. --value admin --value developer --value guest)